-Make Peace with Imperfection
+Make peace with imperfection

-Sure, you might burn your first attempt at grandma’s famous cookies, or your family video call might cut out, but try to see the beauty — and the humor — in this year’s small setbacks.
+Challenge yourself to let this season be a little less than perfect.
+Experiment with ways to keep your favorite traditions alive while cutting a few corners, or giving other family members the opportunity to take on more this year.
+Sure, you might burn your first attempt at grandma’s famous cookies, or your family video call might cut out, but try to see the beauty — and the humor — in small setbacks.
 After all, laughter has been shown to decrease stress hormones and positively impact overall health.

-The holidays coincide with the darkest days and coldest weather of the year.
+The holidays coincide with the darkest days and coldest nights of the year.
 Seasonal affective disorder (SAD) is a mood disorder triggered by the winter gloom that can cause depression, fatigue, and social withdrawal, despite the season’s insistence on holiday cheer.

 You may also want to consider stringing up your holiday lights, even if you’re not expecting company.
 Psychology experts confirm that brightly colored lights and festive decorations can have a positive effect on our mood.

+Be sure to make time for self-care practices that reduce the physical effects of stress.
 In the short term, stress actually boosts the immune system.
 When our bodies are in fight or flight mode, we’re more prone to injuries that we need to heal quickly.
 It’s chronic stress that eventually puts enough strain on the body to have the opposite effect: increasing inflammation and reducing our ability to fight off infection.

 Make sure to get adequate sleep, stay active, and eat well.
 Not only will these habits help keep your immune system strong, but they also support physical and emotional resilience.
 A deep breathing practice can help you lower stress hormone levels and boost your resistance to infection.